Common Money Mistakes Tourists Make in Jamaica (And How to Avoid Them)

 1) Exchanging too much money on arrival Common

-Many travelers exchange a large amount immediately, then realize most tourist services are priced in USD.
-If you later spend in USD-priced places using JMD, you can lose value through extra conversions.
+Many travelers exchange a big amount right away, then realize most resort-area services are priced in USD.
+When you pay USD-priced services with JMD, you often lose through extra conversions.

-Better move: Exchange smaller amounts and adjust based on where you actually spend money.
+Better move: Exchange small amounts first.
+Add more later based on where you actually spend.

 2) Paying in JMD where the price is quoted in USD Sneaky loss

-In tourist areas, businesses often convert JMD back into a USD price using their own in-house rate.
-If you exchanged at a lower rate earlier, you may lose again.
+Businesses in tourist zones may convert JMD back into a USD price using their own in-house rate.
+If your earlier exchange was less favorable, you can lose twice.

 3) Carrying large US bills ($50 / $100) Avoid

 Large bills can be hard to break.
-Some vendors may refuse them, or offer an unfavorable rate to compensate for the risk of counterfeit notes.
-This becomes more noticeable in markets and smaller shops.
+Some places refuse them, or offer a poor rate to compensate for risk.
+This shows up most in markets and small shops.

 4) Assuming one exchange rate applies everywhere Reality

-Better move: When paying in JMD, ask what rate is being used before you hand over cash.
+Better move: When paying in JMD, ask “what rate are you using?” before you pay.

 FAQ